 Why should your pet have a dental cleaning?

-Professional dental cleanings are just as important for your pets, as they are for humans.
+Professional dental cleanings are just as important for our pets, as they are for us!
 Pets similarly acquire bacteria & plaque build-up, resulting in bad breath & onset of periodontal disease.
-Periodontal disease untreated, then leads to inflammation & potential infection in/around the teeth, which then leads to the accumulation of bacteria.
-This bacterium can lead to heart disease, kidney disease and to the loss of the tooth.
+Periodontal disease left untreated leads to oral inflammation & risk for infection in/around the teeth.
+Bacterium built up in the mouth then leads to heart disease, kidney disease or loss of a tooth/teeth.

 Our dental procedures include:

 Anesthesia, IV fluids, pulse oximeter monitoring, Bair Hugger patient warming, scaling of the teeth to remove calculus & soft plaque, followed by polishing which smooths the surface of the teeth.

 Each tooth in the mouth is probed to check for pockets or root exposure, which could lead to a tooth extraction.